evandroflores/claimr/README.md

 ---
-Make sure to have your credentials to connect to slack and dynamodb
+Make sure to have your credentials to connect to Slack and DynamoDB